alexisbec/Ruby-Linters/README.md

 - Clone this repo with this line: `git clone https://github.com/alexisbec/ruby-capstone.git`
 - Go to the project directory `cd ruby_capstone`
-- Install all the needed gems with: `bundle install`
+- Install rspec with: `gem install rspec`
 - Run the linter with: `ruby .\bin\main.rb`

 ## Video Description